waschaly/iptables/README.md

 # iptables
-a fine collection of potable rules
+a fine collection of iptable rules